Below is a summary of changes to City operations (Updated 5/13/2021):

 The City is looking into the potential of in-person meetings starting this summer, and hybrid meetings moving forward to serve the community long term.

 Click here to review the latest version of the City's Preparedness Plan.

-Listen to Episode Three of the Mayor Minutes Podcast.
+Listen to Episode Five of the Mayor Minutes Podcast.
 Read on...